 So we can already see the different styles used for Willem, each reflecting different time periods and purposes.
-He goes on to attain still more titles, and which ones he uses also reflects the ends he hopes to achieve.
-My opinion of the swords ownership has not changed—only where and how it enters the story has.
+He goes on to attain still more titles, and which ones he uses also reflect the ends he hopes to achieve.
+My opinion of the sword’s ownership has not changed—only where and how it enters the story has.
 And I’ll get back to that in Part 3.

 Read Subsequent Articles in This Series